 Swift’s committee proposed the development of an in-house program.
 Clinics and clinical instruction inside the law school would allow students to work on real legal problems with real clients who could not obtain or afford representation.
 Clinical law faculty would supervise students in the practice of law, focusing on the relationships with clients, on the skills they developed, and on the insight they gained about the role of law in promoting social justice.
 Herma was enthusiastic about the proposals and persuaded law school alums to contribute to the start-up of the clinical program.
 Today, live client clinics staffed by the law school’s own clinical faculty, a field placement program in which students work in public interest law organizations for credit, plus a full curriculum of professional skills instruction flourish at the school.

-After serving as sean, Herma returned to law teaching.
+After serving as dean, Herma returned to law teaching.
 She passed away in 2017.
 The story of Herma Hill Kay is not complete without mention of her beloved husband, Dr. Carroll Brodsky, who entered her life in the 1970s.
 Carroll and his children, and then all the grandchildren she was so close to, meant everything to her.

 What was truly remarkable about Herma was her generosity of spirit.
 This generosity inspired her, throughout her career, to create opportunities for others, especially for women, to thrive in legal academia and beyond.
 The creation of these opportunities represents some of her most significant and enduring contributions to the law and to legal education.
 Throughout the chronicle of her own history, the names of Herma’s former law students appear consistently, as academics, judges, public officials and public interest lawyers.